I'm Tracking My Dog's Walk to Mordor - On the Blockchain

 The tradeoffs are real

 I’m not going to pretend this is all upside.
-ENS names expire — I registered for a few years, and if I forget to renew, someone else can take it.
+ENS names expire, I registered for a few years, and if I forget to renew, someone else can take it.
 There’s no customer support.
 If I lose my private key, nobody can help me recover fellowfinn.eth.
 The same property that makes it uncensorable makes it unrecoverable.

-And let’s be honest — accessibility is still rough.
+And let’s be honest, accessibility is still rough.
 Most people can’t just type .eth into their browser.
 The .eth.limo gateway bridges that gap, but it’s an extra layer of indirection that regular hosting doesn’t need.

 This is what Web3 was supposed to be about

-Just actual ownership of your digital presence.
+Not speculation, not monkey JPEGs.
+Actual ownership of your digital presence.

 No crypto experience required.
 The README walks you through everything from installing Bun to connecting your ENS domain.

-👉 Download the prompt — paste it into Claude Code, replace the config values with your own, and you’ll have a live site on the blockchain in under an hour.
+Download the prompt, paste it into Claude Code, replace the config values with your own, and you’ll have a live site on the blockchain in under an hour.

 You can follow Finn’s journey at fellowfinn.eth.limo.
-If you want to hear about more projects like this — and about building SaaS, Laravel, and developer life — subscribe to my newsletter.
+If you want to hear about more projects like this, and about building SaaS, Laravel, and developer life, subscribe to my newsletter.